gardener/gardener/docs/concepts/operator.md

 For the virtual cluster, it is essential to provide a DNS domain via `.spec.virtualCluster.dns.domain`.
 **The respective DNS record is not managed by `gardener-operator` and should be manually created and pointed to the load balancer IP of the `virtual-garden-kube-apiserver` `Service`.**
 The DNS domain is used for the `server` in the kubeconfig, and for configuring the `--external-hostname` flag of the API server.

+Apart from the control plane components of the virtual cluster, the reconcile also deploys the control plane components of Gardener.
+`gardener-apiserver` reuses the same ETCDs like the `virtual-garden-kube-apiserver`, so all data related to the "the garden cluster" is stored together and "isolated" from ETCD data related to the runtime cluster.
+This drastically simplifies backup and restore capabilities (e.g., moving the virtual garden cluster from one runtime cluster to another).

+The Gardener control plane components are:

+- `gardener-apiserver`
+- `gardener-admission-controller`
+- `gardener-controller-manager`
+- `gardener-scheduler`

+The reconciler also manages a few observability-related components (more planned as part of [GEP-19](../proposals/19-migrating-observability-stack-to-operators.md)):

+- `fluent-operator`
+- `fluent-bit`
+- `vali`
+- `plutono`
+- `kube-state-metrics`

 It is also mandatory to provide an IPv4 CIDR for the service network of the virtual cluster via `.spec.virtualCluster.networking.services`.
 This range is used by the API server to compute the cluster IPs of `Service`s.